 Posted by & filed under Uncategorized.

-• The “My Voter Page” at mvp.vermont.gov is the online resource that allows every registered voter to login and have access to a unique, voter-specific web page with information pertinent to you.
-You may also request your absentee ballot there.
-Please visit the site to make certain your voter registration record is accurate with current mailing address and legal physical address.
+The “My Voter Page” at http://mvp.vermont.gov is the online resource that allows every registered voter to login and have access to a unique, voter-specific web page with information pertinent to you.
+Please visit the site to make certain your voter registration record is accurate with mailing address and legal physical address.

-• To register to vote, please visit the “Online Voter Registration Tool” at olvr.vermont.gov which allows all eligible Vermonters to submit their voter registration application online anytime and anywhere they can access the internet.
-Paper applications are available in the Town Office and at the polling place.
+To register to vote, please visit the “Online Voter Registration Tool” at http://olvr.vermont.gov which allows all eligible Vermonters to submit their voter registration application online anytime and anywhere they can access the internet.
+Otherwise contact the Town Clerk.

 Posted by & filed under Uncategorized.